-D. Interlocal Cooperation Act
+PE.
+Interlocal Cooperation Act

 The board reserves the right to enter into inter-local cooperative agreements for purchases and public works with other governmental agencies pursuant to the Interlocal Cooperation Act, Chapter 39.34 RCW.
+The board will ensure that the other governmental entities have followed their own procedures for procurement prior to making any purchases under this section.

-E. Crimes Against Children
+EF.
+Crimes Against Children